Wingham’s Kenney LeMire has turned his hobby and passion for sustainable building materials into a budding new business.

 “I am an architectural graduate and worked for architectural firms for several years but I became disgruntled with commercial architecture and decided it was time to do something that made me happy,” Mr LeMire said.

-Kenney enrolled in ETC’s delivery of the Federal Government funded New Enterprise Incentive Scheme (NEIS) Program to help him establish and grow his own business, Lucid Space Design.
+Kenney enrolled in ETC’s delivery of the Federal Government-funded New Enterprise Incentive Scheme (NEIS) Program (now known as the Self-Employment Assistance program as of 1 July 2022) to help him establish and grow his own business, Lucid Space Design.

 “The financial assistance you receive whilst on the NEIS Program provides a bit of security when you are just starting out in business and trying to get your name out there,” Mr LeMire said.